 By the DIY experts of The Family Handyman Magazine

 You might also like: TBD

 Revive a Bad Lawn in a Weekend

-Before you establish this beautiful new lawn, be sure to do any hardscaping or landscaping—such as retaining walls, patios or tree planting (Check out these 12 Great Tips for Landscaping Your Backyard)—that might tear up your new lawn with heavy equipment or excavating.
+Before you establish this beautiful new lawn, be sure to do any hardscaping or landscaping —retaining walls, patios or tree planting — that might tear up your new lawn with heavy equipment or excavating.
+(Check out these 17 great tips for landscaping your backyard.)
 If an in-ground irrigation system is in your future, install that beforehand as well.
 You’ll avoid damaging your new lawn by trenching in irrigation lines and sprinkler heads, and you’ll have the benefit of using the system to effectively water the new grass.
 Flag the sprinkler heads to avoid hitting them with the aerator or power rake.

 Reseeding Saved My Pathetic Lawn

 One of the best things about working at The Family Handyman is having lots of pros at my fingertips.
 This time it was Joe Churchill, our lawn expert.
 Last summer we met in my backyard, and he told me exactly how to restore my ugly lawn.
 And by fall I had the best-looking lawn in the neighborhood.
 Aside from the weed killing and watering, the restoration took just one weekend, and the results speak for themselves!

 Grass has improved dramatically in recent years, with varieties bred for better color, thicker turf or shade and drought tolerance.
 So reseeding doesn’t just fill in the bare spots; it also improves the mix of grass varieties in your lawn.